 I like to simplify things for people who don’t have the inclination or the wherewithal to look stuff up on the internet themselves.
 They may watch a snippet of news on television about something going on somewhere.
 Maybe even read some more detail in a newspaper.
 Many though don’t actually realise that what one reads in the newspaper is very much dictated by the political leanings of the paper they are reading.
 Well except for Guardian readers of course.
-You cannot read the Guardian unless you are very much of a socialist type and you can’t be one of those by accident.
+The Guardian is owned by a trust.

 There is some unpleasantness going on in the near east that we have all heard of as many British Soldiers are currently engaged in trying to overwhelm some mountain tribesmen.
 They are doing this in conjunction with the American military and various other international forces who do not wish to contribute meaningful forces to such folly.
 Well except the Kiwi’s and the Aussies of course.
 They have or had most of their SAS doing all sorts of heroic things over there, so much so that they have won a Victoria Cross each.
 (One trooper from each country, not all of them) That’s pretty special.

 This mountainous region of the near east that is causing so much trouble is called Afghanistan.
 Afghanistan is a large country.
 The 41st largest in the whole world and it is also one of the most inhospitable terrains on Earth.
 Its neighbours are Pakistan in the southeast, Iran in the west, Turkmenistan, Uzbekistan and Tajikistan in the north, and China in the far northeast.
 It is mostly mountains.

 There have been battles waged in and over Afghanistan literally since the dawn of human civilisation.
 Campaigners include Alexander the Great, Genghis Khan, the Soviet Union, and NATO.
 These massive Armies came and all but one (so far) went.
 Local ruckuses too numerous to count or remember continued uninterrupted since forever.